-MHC-III region encode a cluster of proteins with immune functions including complement proteins (C2 and C4), tumor necrosis factor (TNF)-α, and heat shock proteins (HSPs).
-The CB4 null allelle of MHC-III has been implicated in ASD[65].
+The MHC-III region encodes a cluster of proteins with immune functions including complement proteins (C2 and C4), tumor necrosis factor (TNF)-α, and heat shock proteins.
+The CB4 null allele of MHC-III has been implicated in ASD[65].
 In addition, strong evidence has demonstrated that MHC-III molecules play an important role in brain development and function.
 For example, TNF-α enhances dendrite growth and synaptic connectivity, balances neuronal excitation and inhibition, and alters synaptic plasticity[66-68].

 Clearly, the MHC molecules play a vital role in the formation, refinement, maintenance, and plasticity of the brain.
 Thus, disruptions in the expression of MHC molecules in the developing brain induced by mutations and/or immune dysregulation might contribute to the altered brain function and endophenotypes of ASD.